 2. Zapier

-Zapier is a no-code automation platform that connects Google Sheets to thousands of SaaS applications through trigger-action workflows called Zaps.
+Zapier is a no-code automation platform that connects Google Sheets to thousands of SaaS applications through trigger-action workflows, with a straightforward setup and an extensive library of prebuilt integrations that non-technical users can configure independently.

 Key features: